BJMdotNET/pr1nc3/topics/spotify/index.md

 ----

  - [**"Want to hear Prince music?
-Radio stations fill online void in wake of his death -- Fans can't hear his music on Spotify and other online music sites, but 89.3 the Current and First Avenue are going all out."**](http://www.startribune.com/want-to-hear-prince-music-radio-stations-fill-online-void-in-wake-of-his-death/376744351/) by Chris Riemenschneider in [Minneapolis Star Tribune](http://www.startribune.com/) on 22 April 2016 about Spotify ([mirror](https://web.archive.org/web/*/http://www.startribune.com/want-to-hear-prince-music-radio-stations-fill-online-void-in-wake-of-his-death/376744351/))
+Radio stations fill online void in wake of his death -- Fans can't hear his music on Spotify and other online music sites, but 89.3 the Current and First Avenue are going all out."**](http://www.startribune.com/want-to-hear-prince-music-radio-stations-fill-online-void-in-wake-of-his-death/376744351/) by Chris Riemenschneider in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 22 April 2016 about Spotify ([mirror](https://web.archive.org/web/*/http://www.startribune.com/want-to-hear-prince-music-radio-stations-fill-online-void-in-wake-of-his-death/376744351/))

 ----